 Dividing property as part of a divorce is almost always a challenge; for separating couples, the distribution of property can feel like a zero-sum game that no one wants to lose.
 In some cases, though, it's not simply a matter of valuating assets and determining how to fairly divide these assets — some items cannot be divided and seemingly have no price, such as animals.

 Increasingly, divorcing couples are including custody of their pets as part of their settlement agreements determining division of property.
-The terms may vary wildly; a divorcing couple may choose to split custody, give custody to one person but allow for visitation rights, or choose to give one person sole control over an animal.
+The terms may vary widely; a divorcing couple may choose to split custody, give custody to one person but allow for visitation rights, or choose to give one person sole control over an animal.
 If multiple animals are involved, a couple may choose to divide the animals.

 Michigan Law Regarding Pet Disputes